-The face value of each Equity Share is ₹ 10.00 and the Offer Price at the lower end of the Price Band is ₹ 66/- per Equity Share ("Floor Price") and at the higher end of the Price Band is ₹ 70/- per Equity Share ("Cap Price").
-The Price Band and the minimum Bid Lot size will be decided by our Company and the Promoter Selling Shareholder in consultation with the BRLM, and will be advertised, at least two Working Days prior to the Bid/Issue Opening Date, in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper and Indore edition of Indore Samachar, a regional newspaper, each with wide circulation and shall be made available to the Stock Exchange for the purpose of uploading on its website.
+The face value of each Equity Share is ₹ 10.00 and the Offer Price at the lower end of the Price Band is ₹ [•] per Equity Share ("Floor Price") and at the higher end of the Price Band is ₹ [•] per Equity Share ("Cap Price").
+The Price Band and the minimum

+Bid Lot size will be decided by our Company and the Promoter Selling Shareholder in consultation with the BRLM, and will be advertised, at least two Working Days prior to the Bid/Issue Opening Date, in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper and Indore edition of Indore Samachar,, a regional newspaper, each with wide circulation and shall be made available to the Stock Exchange for the purpose of uploading on its website.
 The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre filled in the Bid cum Application Forms available on the website of the Stock Exchange.
-The Offer Price shall be determined by our Company, Promoter Selling Shareholder and in consultation with the BRLM, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
-At any given point of time there shall be only one denomination of the Equity Shares of our Company, subject to applicable laws.
-The Price Band and Offer Price is determined by our Company and Promoter Selling Shareholder in consultation with the Book Running Lead Manager and is justified under the chapter titled "Basis for Offer Price" beginning on page 89 of this Prospectus.
+The Offer Price shall be determined by our Company, Promoter Selling Shareholder and in consultation with the BRLM, after the Bid/Offer Closing Date, on the basis of assessment of market demand for the Equity Shares of our Company, subject to applicable laws.
+The Price Band and Offer Price is determined by our Company and Promoter Selling Shareholder in consultation with the Book Running Lead Manager and is justified under the chapter titled "Basis for Offer Price" beginning on page 89 of this Red Herring Prospectus.